kevinlekiller/mpv_scripts/autospeed/README.md

 * Should work on all operating systems supported by mpv.

-* Can use (recommended) [xrandr](http://www.x.org/wiki/Projects/XRandR/) (*nix only) To accurately calculate your monitor refresh rate and to set your monitors refresh rate closer to the video playback speed based on which refresh rates your monitor supports for the current resolution.
+* Can use (recommended) [xrandr](http://www.x.org/wiki/Projects/XRandR/) (*nix only) To set your monitor refresh rate closer to the video playback speed based on which refresh rates your monitor supports for the current resolution.

 * By default mpv will adjust the audio pitch to match the speed difference.
 You can read the [mpv manual](http://mpv.io/manual/master/#options-audio-pitch-correction) for more information on this.